metio/terraform-provider-k8s/docs/data-sources/couchbase_com_couchbase_cluster_v2_manifest.md

 Optional:

-- `address_family` (String) AddressFamily allows the manual selection of the address family to use.
-When this field is not set, Couchbase server will default to using IPv4 for internal communication and also support IPv6 on dual stack systems.
-Setting this field to either IPv4 or IPv6 will force Couchbase to use the selected protocol for internal communication, and also disable all other protocols to provide added security and simplicty when defining firewall rules.
-Disabling of address families is only supported in Couchbase Server 7.0.2+.
+- `address_family` (String) AddressFamily allows the manual selection of the address family to use.When this field is not set, Couchbase server will default to using IPv4for internal communication and also support IPv6 on dual stack systems.Setting this field to either IPv4 or IPv6 will force Couchbase to use theselected protocol for internal communication, and also disable all otherprotocols to provide added security and simplicty when defining firewallrules.
+Disabling of address families is only supported in CouchbaseServer 7.0.2+.
-- `admin_console_service_template` (Attributes) AdminConsoleServiceTemplate provides a template used by the Operator to create and manage the admin console service.
-This allows services to be annotated, the service type defined and any other options that Kubernetes provides.
-When using a LoadBalancer service type, TLS and dynamic DNS must also be enabled.
-The Operator reserves the right to modify or replace any field.
-More info: https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.21/#service-v1-core (see [below for nested schema](#nestedatt--spec--networking--admin_console_service_template))
+- `admin_console_service_template` (Attributes) AdminConsoleServiceTemplate provides a template used by the Operator to createand manage the admin console service.
+This allows services to be annotated, theservice type defined and any other options that Kubernetes provides.
+When usinga LoadBalancer service type, TLS and dynamic DNS must also be enabled.
+The Operatorreserves the right to modify or replace any field.
+More info:https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.28/#service-v1-core (see [below for nested schema](#nestedatt--spec--networking--admin_console_service_template))
-- `admin_console_service_type` (String) DEPRECATED - by adminConsoleServiceTemplate.
-AdminConsoleServiceType defines whether to create a node port or load balancer service.
-When using a LoadBalancer service type, TLS and dynamic DNS must also be enabled.
-This field must be one of 'NodePort' or 'LoadBalancer', defaulting to 'NodePort'.
+- `admin_console_service_type` (String) DEPRECATED - by adminConsoleServiceTemplate.AdminConsoleServiceType defines whether to create a node port or load balancer service.When using a LoadBalancer service type, TLS and dynamic DNS must also be enabled.This field must be one of 'NodePort' or 'LoadBalancer', defaulting to 'NodePort'.
-- `admin_console_services` (List of String) DEPRECATED - not required by Couchbase Server.
-AdminConsoleServices is a selector to choose specific services to expose via the admin console.
-This field may contain any of 'data', 'index', 'query', 'search', 'eventing' and 'analytics'.
+- `admin_console_services` (List of String) DEPRECATED - not required by Couchbase Server.AdminConsoleServices is a selector to choose specific services to expose via the adminconsole.
+This field may contain any of 'data', 'index', 'query', 'search', 'eventing'and 'analytics'.
 Each service may only be included once.
-- `cloud_native_gateway` (Attributes) DEVELOPER PREVIEW - This feature is in developer preview.
-CloudNativeGateway is used to provision a gRPC gateway proxying a Couchbase cluster. (see [below for nested schema](#nestedatt--spec--networking--cloud_native_gateway))
+- `cloud_native_gateway` (Attributes) CloudNativeGateway is used to provision a gRPC gateway proxying a Couchbasecluster. (see [below for nested schema](#nestedatt--spec--networking--cloud_native_gateway))
-- `disable_ui_over_http` (Boolean) DisableUIOverHTTP is used to explicitly enable and disable UI access over the HTTP protocol.
+- `disable_ui_over_http` (Boolean) DisableUIOverHTTP is used to explicitly enable and disable UI access overthe HTTP protocol.
 If not specified, this field defaults to false.
-- `disable_ui_over_https` (Boolean) DisableUIOverHTTPS is used to explicitly enable and disable UI access over the HTTPS protocol.
+- `disable_ui_over_https` (Boolean) DisableUIOverHTTPS is used to explicitly enable and disable UI access overthe HTTPS protocol.
 If not specified, this field defaults to false.
 - `dns` (Attributes) DNS defines information required for Dynamic DNS support. (see [below for nested schema](#nestedatt--spec--networking--dns))
-- `expose_admin_console` (Boolean) ExposeAdminConsole creates a service referencing the admin console.
-The service is configured by the adminConsoleServiceTemplate field.
+- `expose_admin_console` (Boolean) ExposeAdminConsole creates a service referencing the admin console.The service is configured by the adminConsoleServiceTemplate field.
-- `exposed_feature_service_template` (Attributes) ExposedFeatureServiceTemplate provides a template used by the Operator to create and manage per-pod services.
-This allows services to be annotated, the service type defined and any other options that Kubernetes provides.
-When using a LoadBalancer service type, TLS and dynamic DNS must also be enabled.
-The Operator reserves the right to modify or replace any field.
-More info: https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.21/#service-v1-core (see [below for nested schema](#nestedatt--spec--networking--exposed_feature_service_template))
+- `exposed_feature_service_template` (Attributes) ExposedFeatureServiceTemplate provides a template used by the Operator to createand manage per-pod services.
+This allows services to be annotated, theservice type defined and any other options that Kubernetes provides.
+When usinga LoadBalancer service type, TLS and dynamic DNS must also be enabled.
+The Operatorreserves the right to modify or replace any field.
+More info:https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.28/#service-v1-core (see [below for nested schema](#nestedatt--spec--networking--exposed_feature_service_template))
-- `exposed_feature_service_type` (String) DEPRECATED - by exposedFeatureServiceTemplate.
-ExposedFeatureServiceType defines whether to create a node port or load balancer service.
-When using a LoadBalancer service type, TLS and dynamic DNS must also be enabled.
-This field must be one of 'NodePort' or 'LoadBalancer', defaulting to 'NodePort'.
+- `exposed_feature_service_type` (String) DEPRECATED - by exposedFeatureServiceTemplate.ExposedFeatureServiceType defines whether to create a node port or load balancer service.When using a LoadBalancer service type, TLS and dynamic DNS must also be enabled.This field must be one of 'NodePort' or 'LoadBalancer', defaulting to 'NodePort'.
-- `exposed_feature_traffic_policy` (String) DEPRECATED  - by exposedFeatureServiceTemplate.
-ExposedFeatureTrafficPolicy defines how packets should be routed from a load balancer service to a Couchbase pod.
+- `exposed_feature_traffic_policy` (String) DEPRECATED  - by exposedFeatureServiceTemplate.ExposedFeatureTrafficPolicy defines how packets should be routed from a load balancerservice to a Couchbase pod.
 When local, traffic is routed directly to the pod.
-When cluster, traffic is routed to any node, then forwarded on.
-While cluster routing may be slower, there are some situations where it is required for connectivity.
-This field must be either 'Cluster' or 'Local', defaulting to 'Local',
+Whencluster, traffic is routed to any node, then forwarded on.
+While cluster routing may beslower, there are some situations where it is required for connectivity.
+This fieldmust be either 'Cluster' or 'Local', defaulting to 'Local',
-- `exposed_features` (List of String) ExposedFeatures is a list of Couchbase features to expose when using a networking model that exposes the Couchbase cluster externally to Kubernetes.
-This field also triggers the creation of per-pod services used by clients to connect to the Couchbase cluster.
-When admin, only the administrator port is exposed, allowing remote administration.
-When xdcr, only the services required for remote replication are exposed.
-The xdcr feature is only required when the cluster is the destination of an XDCR replication.
-When client, all services are exposed as required for client SDK operation.
-This field may contain any of 'admin', 'xdcr' and 'client'.
-Each feature may only be included once.
+- `exposed_features` (List of String) ExposedFeatures is a list of Couchbase features to expose when using a networkingmodel that exposes the Couchbase cluster externally to Kubernetes.
+This field alsotriggers the creation of per-pod services used by clients to connect to the Couchbasecluster.
+When admin, only the administrator port is exposed, allowing remoteadministration.
+When xdcr, only the services required for remote replication are exposed.The xdcr feature is only required when the cluster is the destination of an XDCRreplication.
+When client, all services are exposed as required for client SDK operation.This field may contain any of 'admin', 'xdcr' and 'client'.
+Each feature may only beincluded once.
-- `load_balancer_source_ranges` (List of String) DEPRECATED - by adminConsoleServiceTemplate and exposedFeatureServiceTemplate.
-LoadBalancerSourceRanges applies only when an exposed service is of type LoadBalancer and limits the source IP ranges that are allowed to use the service.
-Items must use IPv4 class-less interdomain routing (CIDR) notation e.g. 10.0.0.0/16.
+- `load_balancer_source_ranges` (List of String) DEPRECATED - by adminConsoleServiceTemplate and exposedFeatureServiceTemplate.LoadBalancerSourceRanges applies only when an exposed service is of typeLoadBalancer and limits the source IP ranges that are allowed to use theservice.
+Items must use IPv4 class-less interdomain routing (CIDR) notatione.g.
+10.0.0.0/16.
-- `network_platform` (String) NetworkPlatform is used to enable support for various networking technologies.
+- `network_platform` (String) NetworkPlatform is used to enable support for various networkingtechnologies.
 This field must be one of 'Istio'.
-- `service_annotations` (Map of String) DEPRECATED - by adminConsoleServiceTemplate and exposedFeatureServiceTemplate.
-ServiceAnnotations allows services to be annotated with custom labels.
-Operator annotations are merged on top of these so have precedence as they are required for correct operation.
+- `service_annotations` (Map of String) DEPRECATED - by adminConsoleServiceTemplate and exposedFeatureServiceTemplate.ServiceAnnotations allows services to be annotated with custom labels.Operator annotations are merged on top of these so have precedence asthey are required for correct operation.
-- `tls` (Attributes) TLS defines the TLS configuration for the cluster including server and client certificate configuration, and TLS security policies. (see [below for nested schema](#nestedatt--spec--networking--tls))
+- `tls` (Attributes) TLS defines the TLS configuration for the cluster includingserver and client certificate configuration, and TLS security policies. (see [below for nested schema](#nestedatt--spec--networking--tls))
-- `wait_for_address_reachable` (String) WaitForAddressReachable is used to set the timeout between when polling of external addresses is started, and when it is deemed a failure.
-Polling of DNS name availability inherently dangerous due to negative caching, so prefer the use of an initial 'waitForAddressReachableDelay' to allow propagation.
+- `wait_for_address_reachable` (String) WaitForAddressReachable is used to set the timeout between when polling ofexternal addresses is started, and when it is deemed a failure.
+Polling ofDNS name availability inherently dangerous due to negative caching, so preferthe use of an initial 'waitForAddressReachableDelay' to allow propagation.
-- `wait_for_address_reachable_delay` (String) WaitForAddressReachableDelay is used to defer operator checks that ensure external addresses are reachable before new nodes are balanced in to the cluster.
-This prevents negative DNS caching while waiting for external-DDNS controllers to propagate addresses.
+- `wait_for_address_reachable_delay` (String) WaitForAddressReachableDelay is used to defer operator checks thatensure external addresses are reachable before new nodes are balancedin to the cluster.
+This prevents negative DNS caching while waitingfor external-DDNS controllers to propagate addresses.

 <a id="nestedatt--spec--networking--admin_console_service_template"></a>
 ### Nested Schema for `spec.networking.admin_console_service_template`

 Optional:

 - `metadata` (Attributes) Standard objects metadata.
-This is a curated version for use with Couchbase resource templates. (see [below for nested schema](#nestedatt--spec--networking--admin_console_service_template--metadata))
+This is a curated version for use with Couchbaseresource templates. (see [below for nested schema](#nestedatt--spec--networking--admin_console_service_template--metadata))
 - `spec` (Attributes) ServiceSpec describes the attributes that a user creates on a service. (see [below for nested schema](#nestedatt--spec--networking--admin_console_service_template--spec))

 <a id="nestedatt--spec--networking--admin_console_service_template--metadata"></a>